wordbit/wordbit/content/posts/beware-the-ides-of-march.md

 [https://kottke.org/23/03/the-difficulty-of-living-in-exponential-time](https://kottke.org/23/03/the-difficulty-of-living-in-exponential-time "https://kottke.org/23/03/the-difficulty-of-living-in-exponential-time")

+Some people want to slow things down: [https://www.theverge.com/2023/3/29/23661374/elon-musk-ai-researchers-pause-research-open-letter](https://www.theverge.com/2023/3/29/23661374/elon-musk-ai-researchers-pause-research-open-letter "https://www.theverge.com/2023/3/29/23661374/elon-musk-ai-researchers-pause-research-open-letter")

 * maybe mention that when audio and visual AI hits, we're going to see more censorship (making James Bond woke for example -real thing).
 More "fake news" but also customized movies and songs - "create a new humphrey bogart movie"
 * Maybe open with the banks collapsing and other such "ides"?
 But AI is more significant and important
 * Talk about the rapid pace of development - Refer to
 * Talk about your "toot" - Microsoft vs Apple